Pkshields/PaulShields.dev/README.md

 ## Deployment

-Deployment should not be done via a local dev machine and should only executed by the [CI server](https://circleci.com/gh/Pkshields/PaulShields.dev).
+Deployment _should not_ be done via a local dev machine and should only executed by the [CI server](https://circleci.com/gh/Pkshields/PaulShields.dev).
+Any commits to the `master` branch will trigger a GitHub Pages deployment and will push the latest website to the [the appropriate repository](https://github.com/Pkshields/pkshields.github.io).
 The deployment key, as well as other deployment configuration options, are stored as environment variables against the project on the CI server.

 ## Projects